openfaas/faas-netes/README.md

 **Function List**

-This it the route for the function list as used by the FaaS UI / gateway.
+The function list is available on the gateway and is also used by the FaaS UI.

+Find the gateway service:

 ```
 $ kubectl get service gateway